jdelic/opensmtpd-plusdashfilter/README.md

 ## Installing it on Debian

-You need to add my package signing key to your APT keyring:
+As **root**, you need to add my package signing key to your APT keyring:

 ```
 apt-key adv --keyserver keys.gnupg.net --recv-keys 02CBD940A78049AF